 Place your new theme folder inside /wp-content/themes/.
 Then navigate back to WP Admin > Appearance > Themes and your newly created theme should appear there.
 Go ahead and activate it!

 All that’s left to do at this point is populate your new WordPress website with your old site’s content.
+You may want to also install an under-construction plugin as you clean up your old site’s content and prepare your new WordPress website.
 Follow along with the section below (skipping over the part about using a pre-made theme) to see how that is done.

 Using a Pre-Made WordPress Theme and Importing HTML Content

 If the steps above seem too intensive or time consuming to you then rest assured, there is another way.
 Instead of converting whatever design you happen to be working with right now into a WordPress theme, you can take advantage of any one of the thousands of themes available in the broader WordPress marketplace.

 There are free WordPress themes and there are premium WordPress themes, such as Divi.
 Before deciding which is best for you, you may want to read up on which themes are designed to cater to your needs and browse by theme category here at Elegant Themes and elsewhere.

 Once you’ve chosen a theme you like (and have its zipped file package downloaded) you’ll want to head back to WP Admin > Appearance > Themes > Add New and install/activate your new WordPress theme.